micmejia/bible-dump/NKJV/Jonah/Jonah 3.md

 "Arise, go to Nineveh, that great city, and preach to it the message that I tell you."

 ###### 3
 So Jonah arose and went to Nineveh, according to the word of the Lord.
-Now Nineveh was an exceedingly great city, [^a]a three-day journey _in extent._
+Now Nineveh was an exceedingly great city, a three-day journey _in extent._

 ###### 4
 And Jonah began to enter the city on the first day's walk.
 Then he cried out and said, "Yet forty days, and Nineveh shall be overthrown!" ## The People of Nineveh Believe